Colin Pocock: Early and personal life

+Brothers Michael Pocock and Andrew Pocock.
+He is currently married to Kirsten Pocock and has three daughters, Saskia Pocock, Zeevah Innes Pocock and a younger daughter who is unknown.

 Indoor volleyball career

 Pocock started his volleyball career in 1990 by helping his older brother, Andrew Carbis Innes Pocock train.
 Pocock quickly found success in the sport due to his natural high jumping ability and his 6 foot-5 inch-tall frame.
 Pocock made the Border province school team and the Border Senior Men's team in 1990.
 In 1991, Pocock moved to Bloemfontein to serve his military duties.
 Pocock was selected to represent the South African National Defence Force team.
 Pocock was also selected into the South African National volleyball team in 1991.
 Following this, Pocock achieved the following achievements: